 The successful denial of coverage in Geico Indemnity Co. v.
 Walker, Case No. 4D20-764 (Fla.
 4th DCA May 12, 2021), is a cautionary tale for Floridians, as the circumstances underlying the denial are exceedingly common.

-In Walker, the Geico insured was the driver in a single-vehicle crash that killed himself and his passenger.
+In Walker, the Geico insured was the driver in a single-vehicle crash that killed him and his passenger.
 The passenger’s estate filed a wrongful death action against the insured.
 Geico denied coverage under the driver’s policy because the subject vehicle was not a listed vehicle on its policy.
 With respect to the incident, Geico asserted that the subject vehicle did not meet the definition of an owned, non-owned, or temporary substitute vehicle.

 Following Geico’s denial, the two estates entered into a settlement agreement whereby damages would be determined by arbitration and the driver’s estate would assign its right to sue Geico for breach of duty to defend and to indemnify.
 The arbitration resulted in an arbitration award of $7,722,150 in total damages for the passenger’s wrongful death claim against the driver.